404-Labor/project-time-tracker/README.md

 2. The extension starts tracking the time you spend on that file.
 3. When you save the file, switch to another file, or lose focus on the editor, the time spent is logged.
 4. The log data includes the project name, file name, time spent in seconds, and the Git username and email of the user.
+5. The total time spent is displayed in the status bar.
+6. You can view detailed statistics and export data using the webview panel.

 ## Installation